sanderd/ATAS-Tradecopier/docs/configuration.md

    - **ProjectX Contract**: The contract name as known in ProjectX (eg. NQZ25)
    - **Contract Multiplier**: Multiplier applied to the copied trades.
 Fractional or negative values are not supported.

+    *Notice the difference in notation between Atas & ProjectX Contract names.*

 ### Monitoring and Alerts

 1. **Notification Setup**